capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

   - For audio UGens, control-rate inputs should be interpolated if applicable.
   - Don't arbitrarily make certain inputs nonmodulatable just for programming convenience -- carefully anticipate what's worth modulating.
 Either way, don't forget to document it.
 - **Deprecated features:**
+  - When writing a new UGen from scratch, use the more modern style seen in `SC_PlugIn.hpp`.
   - Don't use `mul` and `add` arguments.
 These were originally introduced for efficiency, but now `Foo.ar * 2 + 1` gets optimized into a `MulAdd`.
   - Don't use a `doneAction` argument.
 Set the done flag instead.